 Call your pediatrician because the bite could require antibiotics, a tetanus shot, and/or rabies shots.
 The doctor can also help you report the incident to your local police department.

-If your child is bitten severely enough that the skin has been broken, call 9-1-1 or bring your child to an emergency department for treatment.
+If your child is severely bitten, call 9-1-1 or bring your child to an emergency department for treatment.

-Be prepared to tell the emergency department doctor about your child's tetanus vaccination status, the dog's vaccine status (or offer contact information for the dog's veterinarian), the dog's owner, and if the dog has bitten before.
+Be prepared to tell the emergency department doctor about your child's tetanus vaccination status, the dog's vaccine status (or offer contact information for the dog's veterinarian), the dog's owner, and if you know that the dog has bitten before.

 Follow your pediatrician's instructions to ensure proper healing.